Aryan-Deshpande/PlayDash/README.md

 # Features
 - Facilitates reservation system for outdoor sporting events
-- External APIs for vendors to receive data from the source of truth
+- External APIs for vendors to receive data from the source of truth.
 - View available turf for a given event.

 # Tech Stack